-This blog is from Dr. Deborah Long, Chief Officer of Scottish Environment LINK.
+This blog, from Dr. Deborah Long, Chief Officer of Scottish Environment LINK, was first published in Royal Scottish Geographical Society’s magazine, Spring 2021.

 Land use and land ownership is a live issue in Scotland.
 Debate around who owns Scotland and what they do with that land has never gone away.
 How land is managed is coming into sharper focus now in the face of climate and nature emergencies.
 Land management is fundamental to how Scotland can meet our climate targets plus reduce the ongoing loss of biodiversity and improve the wellbeing of Scotland’s people.